fhalde/adm-exercise/README.md

 # adm-exercise
-Solutions to the exercises from Algorithm design manual
+Solutions to the exercises from Algorithm design manual.
+Feel free to contribute your solutions